-The Firstlaw Fitness Spider is not as strong as the Silencer, only holding up 140 pounds.
+The Firstlaw Fitness Spider is not as strong as the one above, as it is designed for punching bags that are 140 pounds or lighter (which should be plenty for most all heavy bags).
 But what it lacks in weight capacity, it makes up in noise and vibration dampening.
 Thanks to the characteristic 8-spring design that gives the mount its name, vibrations and noises are absorbed.

 So much so, that the Fitness Spider is highly recommended for those who enjoy training in the early morning.
 I’ve tried it myself and I can attest that you won’t wake any neighbors no matter what you do.

 Much like the Silencer, this is a great choice for mounting on drywall.

 - One of a kind noise and vibration dampening

 - Easily mounted on drywall and floor joists